The Far Ultraviolet Background: The Exosphere

-where $r_s=R_E+h\,$ is orbital radius of a satellite at height $h$ and $l$ is the distance measured from the satellite along a given line-of-sight (see Figure~\ref{fig:Exosphere_Geometry} for geometry).
-The resulting Ly$\beta$ surface brightness in photon units is
+We now compute Ly$\beta$ scattering during Earth eclipse as observed by a satellite in a circular orbit of height $h$, at local midnight (see Figure~\ref{fig:Exosphere_Geometry} for geometry).
+Not much error is made in replacing the conical umbra with a cylindrical shadow.
+From trigonometry we find $r^2=r_s^2+l^2+2r_s l\cos(z)$ where $r_s=R_E+h\,$ is orbital radius of the satellite and $l$ is the distance measured from the satellite along a given line-of-sight (see Figure~\ref{fig:Exosphere_Geometry} for geometry).
+We integrate the column of hydrogen along a line-of-sight bearing angle $z$ to obtain $N_H$.
+The resulting Ly$\beta$ photon surface brightness is $L_\beta = (1/4\pi)N_H\mathcal{R}_\beta$ where $\mathcal{R}_\beta$ is the per atom rate of Ly$\beta$ excitation (Equation~\ref{eq:R_beta}).
+The corresponding two-photon emission per atom rate is $(1-Bp_{2\gamma})R_\beta$ (see \S\ref{sec:Excitation_2s_Solar}).